Best Week Ever: Reboot and second cancellation

 On August 3, 2012, VH1 announced the return of Best Week Ever.
 New weekly episodes began January 18, 2013.
 However, on April 23, 2014, VH1 again canceled the series a second time.

 Criticism

+The series led to criticism of the people of America.
 In its recounting of the events of the past week, Best Week Ever had been seen as a sign of the short attention span of millions of Americans.
 In a 2005 interview on The Daily Show with Jon Stewart, NBC Nightly News anchor Brian Williams said: "We have such short attention spans.
 Heck, VH1 has a show about last week".
 In an article on the Pipe Dream website about VH1's decade-retrospective shows, writer Jeanette Duffy noted that "VH1 has moved on from exploiting entire decades to making us reminisce over events that happened just days ago in the Best Week Ever", jokingly suggesting that cable networks might eventually produce the "Best Five Minutes Ever".